 Visualizing Raw 2-Photon Images#

 Some of The Allen Institute’s 2-Photon NWB Files contain the raw movie for the session.
-That is, the contain the 2P images over time.
+That is, they contain the 2P images over time.
 Because these movies are very large, they aren’t packaged with all of our 2P NWB Files.
 From the raw 2P images, the The Allen Institute uses the Suite2P segmentation algorithm to identify regions of interest (ROIs).
-For more information on Suite2P see Identifying Regions of Interest with Segmentation Each ROI is a putative neuron within the image.
+For more information on Suite2P see Identifying Regions of Interest with Segmentation.
+Each ROI is a putative neuron within the image.
 These ROIs are examined and their fluorescence is stored to measure neuronal activity over time.
 This notebook extracts the ROI information from the NWB Files and creates an interactive display of the 2P movie.

 Environment Setup#